Activities for the Family in Nova Scotia’s South Shore

 Find out about our exceptional award-winning wines from Nova Scotia (we have the terroir to prove it!).

 Antiques Nova Scotia

 Looking for a special gift that’s unique and historic?
 Hubbards was founded in 1760 making our small village one of the oldest in North America and we still got great treasures to discover along our shore.

 Want to get a real sense of the weather, beauty and activity in Nova Scotia, check out the live streaming webcams that are placed all over the province to keep you in the graces of our beautiful ocean shores.
 We’re not an island but we have thousands of miles of accessible coastline for your next adventure.

 Imagine spending your holiday in an area rich with both history and natural beauty.

 These are a few of the highlights:

-- Hubbards - Summer Festivals July 3rd & August 7th with a Ceilidh-Highland dancing and celtic songs – on the wharf beside Rosewood.
+- Hubbards: Summer Festivals July 3rd and August 7th with Ceilidh-Highland dancing and Celtic songs on the wharf beside Rosewood.
 Fireworks light up the cove!

-- Lunenburg - a Unesco World Heritage site filled with historic homes, Fisherman’s Museum, antiques, shops and home of the famous Bluenose schooner
+- Lunenburg: A Unesco World Heritage site filled with historic homes, the Fisherman’s Museum, antiques, shops and home of the famous Bluenose schooner

-- Mahone Bay - the Wooden Boat Festival & unique shops and homes, makes Mahone Bay a favorite place to visit
+- Mahone Bay: The Wooden Boat Festival and unique shops and homes make Mahone Bay a favorite place to visit

-- Halifax - steeped in history with the Halifax Citadel, museums including Titanic exhibits, Historic Properties, the Public Gardens (Victorian)
+- Halifax: steeped in history with the Halifax Citadel, museums (including Titanic exhibits), historic properties and the Public Gardens (Victorian)

 There are so many things to do on Nova Scotia’s South Shore!

-- Beaches & Ocean walks - Hubbards beach is minutes away and features a lovely, white sand beach.
+- Beaches and ocean walks: Hubbards beach is minutes away and features a lovely white sand beach.
 There are several other beaches in the area where you can swim, walk and relax.